 - RRMS (relapsing-remitting multiple sclerosis) – In about 85 percent of cases, new symptoms or relapses occur over days or weeks and usually improve partially or completely.
 These relapses are followed by peaceful periods of illness remission that might last months or even years.
 Small rises in body temperature can exacerbate MS symptoms for a short time, although these aren’t considered relapses.

 - Secondary progressive MS (SPMS) – develop a steady progression of symptoms, with or without periods of remission.
 The worsening of symptoms includes trouble with mobility and gait.
-The rate of disease progression varies greatly among people suffering from secondary-progressive MS.
+The rate of disease progression varies greatly among people suffering with secondary-progressive MS.

 - Progressive-relapsing MS (PRMS) is the rarest form of MS, with symptoms that differ depending on which part of the brain is damaged.
-Similar to primary-progressive multiple sclerosis, the illness is characterized by a progressive deterioration of the ailment from the start (PPMS).
+Similar to primary-progressive multiple sclerosis, the illness is characterised by a progressive deterioration of the ailment from the start (PPMS).
 Relapse periods of worsened symptoms, comparable to those seen in relapsing-remitting MS, occur on occasion (RRMS).